AnaMelisaGo/kids-first-healthy-cooking/README.md

 # Credits

-I want to thank all these people and all these sites and applications who helped me build a very exciting, fruitful website.
+I want to thank all these people, sites and applications that helped me build a very exciting, fruitful website.

 ## Media